seanblanchfield/blog/current/_posts/2026-04-28-end-of-the-saaspalooza.md

 ## The second death: AI kills SaaS

 In late 2022, just as the ZIRP era ended, generative AI arrived.
-The two events are not unrelated — the same macroeconomic shock that ended cheap money also accelerated investment into AI as the next big thing.
-But generative AI turned out to be an existential threat to SaaS in its own right, for four distinct reasons.
+The timing was coincidental but the effect was compounding: the financial conditions that had sustained the SaaSpalooza collapsed at the same moment as a new technology emerged that would undermine its entire premise.
+Generative AI turned out to be an existential threat to SaaS in its own right, for four distinct reasons.

 ### 1. Any good idea can now be cheaply copied